ReneHezser/ado-query-changes-export/README.md

 ## Run the tool

 The [releases folder](/releases/) might contain the application.
-In order to run it you need to
+In order to run it you need to (everything in the same folder)

 1. add an ```.env``` file
 2. add an ```appsettings.json``` file